matiasconsiglio/project-4/README.md

 ### Existing Features Tested Manually and Messages for User

-- Responsive on all device sizes and has interactive elements.

 -  Welcomes the user to the events blog "ΠΛΤΤ Sessions".

     - Has a Logo with link to the home page.